-Lisbon‘s Alfama neighborhood winds its way up one of the 7 hills, from the main downtown area of Baixa, to the medieval Castelo do São Jorge on top.
-It’s Lisbon’s oldest neighborhood as it was one of the only areas spared from the 1755 earthquake/tsunami/fire nightmare.
+Lisbon‘s Alfama neighborhood winds its way up one of the seven hills, from the main downtown area of Baixa, to the medieval Castelo do São Jorge on top.
+It is Lisbon’s oldest neighborhood as it was one of the only areas spared from the 1755 earthquake/tsunami/fire nightmare.

-During Moorish times, the Alfama was whole city.
-The neighborhood includes the oldest Cathedral (Se Cathedral), the best miradouros (Portas do Sol , Miradouro de Santa Luzia and Miradouro da Graça).
-It’s very popular with tourists, but we could still got lost and found ourselves alone in its magical maze of narrow, winding streets, tiny alleys, and quaint squares.
+During Moorish times, the Alfama was the whole city.
+The neighborhood includes the oldest Cathedral (Se Cathedral), the best miradouros (Portas do Sol, Miradouro de Santa Luzia, and Miradouro da Graça).
+It’s very popular with tourists, but we could still get lost and found ourselves alone in its magical maze of narrow, winding streets, tiny alleys, and quaint squares.

-Parts of the Tagus running along side Lisbon look so wide, I thought I was already walking along the Atlantic.
-The river opens up into a large estuary around Lisbon, but narrows down before it flows into the ocean.
-I love the feel of a city on the water, and areas like Doca do Jardim do Tabaco and Docas Santo Amaro take full advantage of the view.
+Both Lisbon and Porto have a large river bordering the city.
+Parts of the Tagus running alongside Lisbon look so wide, I thought I was already walking along the Atlantic Ocean.
+The river opens up into a large estuary around Lisbon but narrows down before it flows into the ocean.
+I love the feel of a city on the water, and areas like Doca do Jardim do Tabaco and Docas Santo Amaro in Lisbon take full advantage of the view.
 There’s plenty of restaurants and shops right on the river, so you’ll never be searching for a reason to spend some time on the banks.

 The Douro river in Porto has a much more intimate feel.
 The banks on both sides quickly slope up so we almost felt like we were in a little valley.
-With so many bridges connecting Porto to Vila Nova de Gaia on the other side, we found ourselves in a new city within a few minutes walk.
-Sail up the Douro, and you’ll pass through some of the most beautiful riverbanks in Europe, terraced with vineyards used for making the famous port wine.
+With so many bridges connecting Porto to Vila Nova de Gaia on the other side, we found ourselves in a new city within a few minutes walk across the Dom Luis I Bridge.
+This view from Serra do Pilar is easily one of the most picturesque spots in the city.
+For more photos of Porto, see our post here.
+The Douro seems to breed beauty because if you sail up the river, you’ll pass through some of the most beautiful riverbanks in Europe, terraced with vineyards used for making the famous port wine.

+Where there are rivers, there are bridges!
 Two iconic bridges span the Tagus in Lisbon.
-The 25 de Abril bridge looks like the Bay Bridge (and built by the same company), but painted red like the Golden Gate.
+The 25 de Abril bridge looks like the Bay Bridge in San Francisco, California (and built by the same company) but painted red like the famous Golden Gate.
 Every time I look at it, I think I’m in San Francisco, especially when the fog starts to roll in.

 Standing on one edge of the city, I almost lost track of the number of bridges stitching Porto and Villa de Gaia together across the Douro.
 Turns out it’s six, which is the most bridges in any city (a record shared with Gaia, obviously).
-Two bridges are wrought-iron masterpieces designed by Gustave Eiffel.
+Two bridges are wrought-iron masterpieces designed by Gustave Eiffel the same man that designed the famous Eiffel Tour in Paris, France.
 Gustave’s double-decker Luis I Bridge is open to trams, cars, foot traffic, and crazy kids hustling for your euros by diving off into the river below.

 Lisbon feels like a colorful, happy place with white buildings covered in boldly painted tiles called azulejos.
 Blue is a traditional color for tiles, but you’ll find almost every color and countless designs.
 I loved walking the streets to discover my favorite pattern, or even trying to find two-of-a-kind tiles, sometimes on buildings in completely different parts of the city.
 The towns in Portugal reflect the limestone and marble quarried in the area, so you’ll find white buildings from Coimbra all the way down south to the Algarve.
 Looking down on the city from any one of the many beautiful miradouros, a sea of terracotta rooftops stretches out until you hit the Tagus.